luyangsi/Crossref_Metadata_Analysis/README.md

 **Manuscript**
 - Si, Luyang; Salami, Malik Oyewale; Schneider, Jodi.
 Tracking the Data Quality Landscape of 	Retracted Papers: Flag Usage in Titles and Changes in DOI Retraction Status.

+**Dataset**
+- [1] Si, Luyang; Salami, Malik Oyewale; Schneider, Jodi (2025): Dataset tracking DOIs marked 	as retracted in Crossref as of April 2023 but no longer marked in Crossref as retracted as of July 	2024.
+University of Illinois Urbana-Champaign. https://doi.org/10.13012/B2IDB-5333456_V1
+- [2] Si, Luyang; Salami, Malik Oyewale; Schneider, Jodi (2025): Dataset on tracking the data 	quality landscape of retracted papers: Flag usage in titles and changes in DOI retraction status.
+University of Illinois Urbana-Champaign. https://doi.org/10.13012/B2IDB-2907908_V1